Jack112-create/CI-Portfolio-Project-2/README.md

     * Icons:

-        - Font Awesome was also used in the creation of this project in order to add icons for all of the player options, navigation and audio buttons.
+        - Font Awesome was also used in the creation of this project by providing the icons for all of the player options, navigation and audio buttons.

 ### Features